middleman/middlemanapp.com/source/templates/templates-layouts-partials.html.markdown

 ## Markdown

 [Markdown](http://daringfireball.net/projects/markdown/) is a popular template language that is readable even as plain text.
-Middleman's default Markdown renderer is [RedCarpet](https://github.com/tanoku/redcarpet).
+Middleman's default Markdown renderer is [Maruku](http://maruku.rubyforge.org/), though [RedCarpet is suggested](/advanced/speeding-up) for speed and extra features.
 You can customize you Markdown options in `config.rb`:

     :::ruby
+    set :markdown_engine, :redcarpet
     set :markdown, :fenced_code_blocks => true,
                    :autolink => true,
                    :smartypants => true

-See the [RedCarpet docs](https://github.com/tanoku/redcarpet) for more customization options.
+See the [Maruku](http://maruku.rubyforge.org/) or [RedCarpet](https://github.com/tanoku/redcarpet) docs for more customization options.

 ## Layouts